Keibert Ruiz Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- In his last appearance on Saturday, Oct.
-8, the 27-year-old right-hander, came out of the bullpen and went 1 2/3 scoreless innings against the Cleveland Guardians.
+- In his last appearance on Wednesday, Oct.
+5, the 26-year-old southpaw, started and went 4 2/3 innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.